Skin grafting: Donor selection

 In order to remove the thin and well preserved skin slices and strips from the donor, surgeons use a special surgical instrument called a dermatome.
 This usually produces a split-thickness skin graft, which contains the epidermis with only a portion of the dermis.
 The dermis left behind at the donor site contains hair follicles and sebaceous glands, both of which contain epidermal cells which gradually proliferate out to form a new layer of epidermis.
 The donor site may be extremely painful and vulnerable to infection.
 There are several ways to treat donor site pain.
 These include subcutaneous anesthetic agents, topical anesthetic agents, and certain types of wound dressings.

 Healing process

 Stages of healing

 The graft is carefully spread on the bare area to be covered.
 It is held in place by a few small stitches or surgical staples.
 The healing process for skin grafts typically occurs in three stages: plasmatic imbibition, capillary inosculation, and neovascularization.

 During the first 24 hours, the graft is initially nourished by a process called plasmatic imbibition in which the graft "drinks plasma" (i.e., absorbs nutrients from the underlying recipient bed).

-Between 2–3 days, new blood vessels begin growing from the recipient area into the transplanted skin in a process called capillary inosculation.
+Between 2 and 3 days, new blood vessels begin growing from the recipient area into the transplanted skin in a process called capillary inosculation.

-Between 4–7 days, neovascularization occurs in which new blood vessels form between the graft and the recipient tissues.
+Between 4 and 7 days, neovascularization occurs in which new blood vessels form between the graft and the recipient tissues.